 - 2. The Parade Ring, if constructed after 1st January 2000, is to accommodate the largest field allowed by the race Safety Factors with not less than 6 feet (1.83m) between horses and allowing 10 feet (3m) per horse.
 If the parade ring is to incorporate the Winner's Enclosure and/or Unsaddling Enclosure, its dimensions will need to be increased to reflect this dual purpose.
 A parade ring constructed before 1st January 2000 should fulfil the above criteria but, if of insufficient size, only those horses for which there is room are to be paraded in the Parade Ring.
 The remaining horses are to be paraded in an alternative segregated area and the public informed accordingly. - 3.
-In addition, the Parade Ring must: - a) be within a double safety rail with padding over all sharp corners; - b) be of a non-slip material.
-(From 1st September 2013 Parade Rings must be constructed with a non-slip, shock-absorbing and rubberised finish); - c) have a wide entrance from the Pre-Parade ring; - d) have wide exits to the course with guide rails to indicate the route to it gaps, marked as necessary, may be provided for the public to pass through; - e) have a prominent notice listing those authorised to enter the Parade Ring; - f) have rails to control the public; - g) not have advertising hoardings positioned around the Parade Ring inner rail unless they are supported by a framework of rounded edges, constructed of plastic used in approved running rails.
+In addition, the Parade Ring must: - a) be within a double safety rail.
+The inner rail must be approved plastic safety rail with padding over all sharp corners.
+Where the outer rail is not approved plastic safety rail/crowd barrier, the gap between the two rails must be at least 1 metre wide, unless otherwise agreed with the Inspector of Courses. - b) be of a non-slip material; - c) have a wide entrance from the Pre-Parade ring; - d) have wide exits to the course with guide rails to indicate the route to it gaps, marked as necessary, may be provided for the public to pass through; - e) have a prominent notice listing those authorised to enter the Parade Ring; - f) have rails to control the public; - g) not have advertising hoardings positioned around the Parade Ring inner rail unless they are supported by a framework of rounded edges, constructed of plastic used in approved running rails.
 Supports (either wooden or metal) must also be protected by such plastic.